Variable binding and substitution for (nameless) dummies: De Bruijn monads

 \section{De Bruijn monads}

-In this section, we start by introducing De Bruijn monads.
-Then, we define lifting of assignments, the binding conditions, and the models of a binding signature $S$ in De Bruijn monads, De Bruijn $S$-algebras.
-Finally, we construct the term De Bruijn $S$-algebra.
+In this section, we start by introducing De Bruijn monads in an untyped setting.
+Then, we define assignment lifting, the binding conditions, and the models of a binding signature $S$ in De Bruijn monads, De Bruijn $S$-algebras.
+Finally, we construct the term De Bruijn $S$-algebra $\DB$.